 Watch this short Youtube video prepared by Global Flare Tours:

 Nashville has several neighborhoods from which to choose, with some more walkable than others, and some more popular with college students and young professionals, while others attract families and retirees.
-According to the National Association of Realtors, the median sale price of a home in the Nashville-Davidson-Murfreesboro-Franklin area was $310,700 in the fourth quarter of 2020.
+According to the National Association of Realtors, the median sale price of a home in the Nashville-Davidson-Murfreesboro-Franklin area was $312,100 in the first quarter of 2021.

 What Is Special about Nashville

 Nashville is a large city with many walkable neighborhoods.
 As a cultural center is has an array of museums, art and entertainment venues, and schools of higher education.
 Nashville also has many parks and greenways, several modes of transportation, and all types of healthcare.
 And of course there's the music...

 Nashville has a high crime rate; winters are chilly with a trace amount of snow; as a mecca for country music lovers, there are millions of tourists visiting each year.

 Those who want a vibrant town with great healthcare, many schools of higher education, transportation, sports teams, and an abundance of volunteer opportunities, would enjoy retiring in Nashville.

 Although Nashville is renowned as a music recording center and tourist destination, its largest industry is healthcare.
 It is home to more than 300 health care companies, including Hospital Corporation of America, the largest private operator of hospitals in the world.
 The city is also the center for publishing, banking and transportation industries, and of course, tourism helps to drive the economy.
 Vanderbilt University and Medical Center is the top employer.

 Climate and Physical Environment

 January's average temperature is 42 degrees, and July's average is 79 degrees.